- Table of Contents

 The adage "early is on time, on time is late" holds particular relevance on the day of your interview.
 Arriving punctually demonstrates your respect for others' time and showcases your organisational and time-management skills.

 According to StandOut CV, 60% of employers believe that a candidate arriving more than 20 minutes early indicates a lack of time management skills.
-Aim to arrive 10-15 minutes before the scheduled time to strike the right balance between punctuality and professionalism.
+Aim to arrive 10-15 minutes before the scheduled time to balance punctuality and professionalism.
 This early arrival not only allows you to collect your thoughts but also provides an opportunity to familiarise yourself with the surroundings and the company's culture.

 Use this time wisely by observing the workplace environment, absorbing the company's atmosphere, and mentally preparing yourself for the interview.
-This proactive approach contributes to a composed and confident demeanour when you enter the interview room.
+This proactive approach will help you appear composed and confident when you enter the interview room.

 4. Non-verbal Communication

-Your body language speaks volumes, often conveying messages beyond what words can express.
-In fact, Albert Mehrabian, a body language researcher, initially dissected face-to-face communication, revealing that 55% is nonverbal, 38% vocal, and a mere 7% relies on words alone, as cited by UTPB.
+Your body language speaks volumes, often conveying messages beyond words.
+Albert Mehrabian, a body language researcher, initially dissected face-to-face communication, revealing that 55% is nonverbal, 38% vocal, and a mere 7% relies on words alone, as cited by UTPB.
 Be conscious of your non-verbal communication throughout the interview.
 Maintain eye contact as a sign of attentiveness and engagement.
 Sitting up straight exudes professionalism and indicates an active and interested participant.

 Avoid fidgeting, as it can be perceived as nervousness.
 Instead, opt for purposeful gestures that complement your verbal communication.
 For instance, using hand gestures sparingly can emphasise key points and add dynamism to your responses.

 Remember, non-verbal cues are a two-way street.
-Actively observe the interviewer's body language, adapting your responses to maintain a positive and responsive interaction.
+Observe the interviewer's body language, adapting your responses to maintain a positive and responsive interaction.
 This reciprocal awareness demonstrates your social intelligence and ability to navigate interpersonal dynamics effectively.

 Table 1: Common non-verbal cues and interpretation